Excellent Return Policy

 The aim of the GDPR is to protect all EU citizens from privacy and data breaches in an increasingly data-driven world that is vastly different from the time in which the 1995 directive was established.
 Although the key principles of data privacy still hold true to the previous directive, many changes have been proposed to the regulatory policies; the key points of the GDPR as well as information on the impacts it will have on business can be found below.

-Arguably the biggest change to the regulatory landscape of data privacy comes with the extended jurisdiction of the GDPR, as it applies to all companies processing the personal data of data subjects residing in the Union, regardless of the company’s location.
+Increased Territorial Scope (extra-territorial applicability)Arguably the biggest change to the regulatory landscape of data privacy comes with the extended jurisdiction of the GDPR, as it applies to all companies processing the personal data of data subjects residing in the Union, regardless of the company’s location.
 Previously, territorial applicability of the directive was ambiguous and referred to data process 'in context of an establishment'.
 This topic has arisen in many high-profile court cases.
 GPDR makes its applicability very clear - it will apply to the processing of personal data by controllers and processors in the EU, regardless of whether the processing takes place in the EU or not.
 The GDPR will also apply to the processing of personal data of data subjects in the EU by a controller or processor not established in the EU, where the activities relate to: offering goods or services to EU citizens (irrespective of whether payment is required) and the monitoring of behavior that takes place within the EU.
 Non-Eu businesses processing the data of EU citizens will also have to appoint a representative in the EU.

-Under GDPR organizations in breach of GDPR can be fined up to 4% of annual global turnover or €20 Million (whichever is greater).
+PenaltiesUnder GDPR organizations in breach of GDPR can be fined up to 4% of annual global turnover or €20 Million (whichever is greater).
 This is the maximum fine that can be imposed for the most serious infringements e.g. Not having sufficient customer consent to process data or violating the core of Privacy by Design concepts.
 There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach or not conducting impact assessment.
 It is important to note that these rules apply to both controllers and processors -- meaning 'clouds' will not be exempt from GDPR enforcement.
+ConsentThe conditions for consent have been strengthened, and companies will no longer be able to use long illegible terms and conditions full of legalese, as the request for consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent.
+Consent must be clear and distinguishable from other matters and provided in an intelligible and easily accessible form, using clear and plain language.
+It must be as easy to withdraw consent as it is to give it.

-Data Subject Rights
+Data Subject Rights Breach Notification

 Under the GDPR, breach notification will become mandatory in all member states where a data breach is likely to “result in a risk for the rights and freedoms of individuals”.
 This must be done within 72 hours of first having become aware of the breach.
 Data processors will also be required to notify their customers, the controllers, “without undue delay” after first becoming aware of a data breach.